ARTS MARKET REPORT: Digital Sales Drive Fine Art Digits

 Glenn O’Brien is an arts journalist, former member of Andy Warhol’s Factory, and panelist on the Vice News report Why Artists Don’t Make Money.
 O’Brien describes the arts market as an unregulated and inscrutable industry controlled by auction houses and independent financiers in which multi-million dollar deals are based on the value of art, a market which is only determined by taste.

 While the traditional arts market is incredibly difficult to break into, the introduction of digital sales has broadened the visual arts market similarly to digital music, allowing visual art to become part of popular culture, as a commoditized product that is broadly accessible.
-According to the The European Fine Art Foundation 2016 Global Art Market Report, online art sales increased by 39% since 2014 and now represent 7% of global art sales.
+According to The European Fine Art Foundation 2016 Global Art Market Report, online art sales increased by 39% since 2014 and represent 7% of global art sales in 2015.
 New collectors and art buyers are entering the market through a less intimidating method, and are accessing their experience much faster.